 JOLTS Experimental State Estimates

-The Job Openings and Labor Turnover Survey (JOLTS) data are based on a national sample of about 16,000 establishments.
+The Job Openings and Labor Turnover Survey (JOLTS) data are based on a national sample of approximately 16,000 establishments.

-industry experts, economists, and others to understand the dynamic activity of businesses in the economy that lead to
+experts, economists, and others to understand the dynamic activity of businesses in the economy that lead to aggregate employment

-aggregate employment changes.
-While the sample size is designed to support estimates for major industries at the national
+changes.
+While the sample size is designed to support estimates for major industries at the national level and total nonfarm

-and regional levels, the Bureau of Labor Statistics has been researching the possibility of leveraging the sample to
+estimates at the regional level, the Bureau of Labor Statistics has been researching the possibility of leveraging the sample to

 The experimental data are developed using two composite models.
 These models are designated as: